Symmetric Yang--Mills theory in FLRW universes

-with Killing-normalization \eqref{killing} which works out to be $\mathcal{D}_{n} =2(n-1)$ for both of our structure groups.
+with the Killing-normalization \eqref{killing} being $\mathcal{D}_{n} =2(n-1)$ in all scenarios.
 Naturally, the de Sitter case is just a reordering of the hyperbolic case.
-Now, from the coset part of these expressions we can see that $\tilde{g}_{00}$ has to be $-1$ for both $H^n$ and dS$_n$ and $+1$ for AdS$_n$, which makes the `bare' metrics $\tilde{g}_{\munu}$ on the cylinders \eqref{metric} mostly plus, mostly minus and mostly plus, respectively (which can be adapted as desired from $\tilde{g}$ to $g$ using $\varepsilon_g$).
-Now we need to evaluate the double sum \eqref{double sum}.
+Now, from the coset part of these expressions, we see that $\tilde{g}_{00}$ is $-1$ for both $H^n$ and dS$_n$ and $+1$ for AdS$_n$, making the preliminary metric components $\tilde{g}_{\munu}$ on the cylinders \eqref{metric} mostly plus, mostly minus and mostly plus, respectively, which can be changed from $\tilde{g}$ to $g$ using the overall factor $\varepsilon_g$.
+We now evaluate the double sum \eqref{double sum}.
 We avoid working with structure constants explicitly and resort to combinatoric arguments.
-The main issue one encounters in the sum is the indefiniteness of the Killing forms.
-Since commutators are involved, one has to keep track of the three signs arising when summing over all generators, thus, we will simply look at all possible combinations that can occur.
-To this end, let us call generators which have $\tilde{\eta}$-square $-1$ `compact' and those with $\tilde{\eta}$-square $+1$ `non-compact'\footnote{Naturally, this definition lines up with the generators being (anti-)symmetric in the defining representation (as matrices).}.
-Hence, we first need to determine which type of generators, i.e. (non-)compact, commute into each other.
-For the Lorentz algebra $\mathfrak{so}(1,n)$, it is well known that
+The main issue encountered in the sum is the indefiniteness of the Killing forms.
+Since commutators are involved, one has to keep track of the three signs arising when summing over all generators, thus, we simply look at all possible combinations that can occur.
+To this end, let us call generators which have $\tilde{\eta}$-square $-1$ `compact' $(C)$ and those with $\tilde{\eta}$-square $+1$ `non-compact' $(\neg C)$\footnote{Naturally, this definition lines up with the generators being (anti-)symmetric (as matrices) in the defining representation .}.
+Generally, we have